 The ancient Greek philosopher Aristotle lived well before hockey ever existed, but his quote, “The whole is greater than the sum of its parts” certainly applies to the Buffalo Sabres’ French Connection.
 The famous Sabres line, comprised of Gilbert Perreault, Richard Martin and Rene Robert was a point-producing, highlight-making trio from 1972 until the fall of 1979.
 Each of the three French-Canadians from Quebec was talented individually, but when they were put together on the same line, magic ensued.
 The trio was unstoppable.

 Perreault and Martin were first-round draft picks in the franchise’s first two years, starting in the fall of 1970.
 Robert arrived via a trade with the Pittsburgh Penguins late in 1971-72 and the trio had instant chemistry.
 Together, they amassed 738 goals and 1,681 points in 1,536 games.
 In 1974-75 they led the upstart Sabres to the Stanley Cup Final, the franchise’s first appearance.

 The Sum: The French Connection Line

 The French Connection line was the league’s most electrifying and explosive combination of the era and one of the last great lines in the history of the game.
 With their flair and creativity, not to mention their mustaches and layered flowing hair of the era, they were looked up to admired and idolized by fans of all ages.
 New Englanders wanted to be Bobby Orr; Western New Yorkers and those in Southern Ontario wanted to be part of The French Connection.

-The line was dubbed the French Connection by writer Lee Coppola referring to the origins of the players and to the 1971 Academy Award-winning crime thriller, The French Connection.
+The original source of the line’s moniker has been claimed by different sources, but the reason for it was obviously the origins of the players and the 1971 Academy Award-winning crime thriller, The French Connection.
 It was one of the most feared scoring lines in NHL history.
 Each player finished his Sabres career with more than 200 goals and better than a point-per-game average despite consistently facing the opposition’s top defensive lineups.
 It even had a song written about it.

 Through the Years